jmettraux/h.js/README.md

 // str: a String

 // sta and sel may be arrays of DOM elements or CSS selectors (2022-02-24)
+// sta may be a Javascript arguments instance (2022-03-15)

 // Returns a single Element